-Work in progress is the title of an initiative designed and created within the organisation Justice for Domestic Workers.
+Work in progress is the title of an initiative designed and created within the organisation The Voice of Domestic Workers (previously Justice for Domestic Workers).
 The project aims to put the power of campaigning more readily in the hands of all of those involved in the group.
 We help members identify with the organisation’s cause by allowing their own experiences and opinions to shape campaign messages.
 Our aim is to innovate through awareness of simultaneous personal and organisational development.

-At the centre of the initiative is an emphasis on hashtag culture that helps build a living archive of J4DW activities for others to connect with and witness the work of the group.
-By encouraging participants to share what we do, we contribute to the collective voice of the J4DW organisation, and help group members and their peers to have a louder voice to speak out.
+At the centre of the initiative is an emphasis on hashtag culture that helps build a living archive of VODW activities for others to connect with and witness the group's work.
+By encouraging participants to share what we do, we contribute to the collective voice of the VODW organisation and help group members and their peers to have a louder voice to speak out.

 Domestic workers exist worldwide as a workforce employed to perform household duties in other peoples homes.
 According to the International Labour Organisation there are at least 67 million domestic workers throughout the world and 83% of them are women.

 In spite of the vast population of this workforce, it is a sector that is often both overlooked and discriminated against by society and the law.
 Exploitation within the industry is commonplace and is often considered to be part of what is known as Modern Slavery.
 As a result of the lack of recognition that the industry receives, the name “invisible workforce” is often used to describe the working community.
 In many cases, domestic workers are migrants commonly forced to migrate in search of better economic opportunities.
 This context can often give rise to issues of isolation and extreme vulnerability.